aakashverma1124/Roadmap-To-React/README.md

 ### Adding our first Functional Component

-Adding one directory to the src folder named as components, now create a js file which will be Greet.js and our first functional component also.
+Adding one directory to the src folder named as components, we'll keep all the components in this file only.

+Now create a js file which will be Greet.js and our first functional component also.